identity-box/identity-box/workspaces/homepage/src/pages/beta/experienceIdBox.md

 When you start your IdentityBox app for the first time, you will be asked to scan your Identity Box's QRCode in order to establish a one-to-one connection between your Identity Box app and your Identity Box:

-> The QRCode below will not work.
-We will notify all the testers when the upgraded Identity Box is available!

 <a id="figure-1"></a>
 <div class="flex-wrap">
 <div class="bordered-content-300">